brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 #### 2. Execution Stage: Identifying Metasploit/PsExec Execution in Sysmon’s Operational Log

-After identifying Metasploit’s initial access via a malicious service installation (Event ID 7045), I used Sysmon to identify the execution sequence in the Operational logs.
+After identifying Metasploit’s initial access via a malicious service installation (`Event ID 7045`), I used Sysmon to identify the execution sequence in the Operational logs.
 I accessed Sysmon’s Operational log:

 Event Viewer → Applications and Services Logs → Microsoft → Windows → Sysmon → Operational.

-I then filtered for Event ID 1 (Process Creation), which is useful in incident response investigations because it records when a process was created, the full command line arguments, the user context, and parent process details.
+I then filtered for `Sysmon Event ID 1` (Process Creation), which is useful in incident response investigations because it records when a process was created, the full command line arguments, the user context, and parent process details.

   ![Image 27](/assets/img/metasploit-psexec/36.png)

   ![Image 28](/assets/img/metasploit-psexec/36.1.png)

-Sysmon Event ID 1 entries show:
+`Sysmon Event ID 1` entries show:

 -   First Event: Execution of `cmd.exe` under the SYSTEM account (`C:\Windows\System32\cmd.exe`).
-The CommandLine field shows that it was launched by the malicious service and matches the service payload identified in Event ID 7045.
+The CommandLine field shows that it was launched by the malicious service and matches the service payload identified in `Event ID 7045`.

 -   Second Event: cmd.exe then executed `powershell.exe` with `-nop -w hidden -noni -c` flags, followed by an obfuscated script.
 This PowerShell payload is consistent with Meterpreter stagers that are designed to connect back to an attacker.